 Why do you want one?

-A power of attorney can be used to allow someone else the right to manage your affairs if you cannot do so yourself or are physically incapacitated.
+A power of attorney can be used to authorise someone else the right to manage your affairs if you cannot do so yourself, for example, if you are physically incapacitated.

 Important to note

-- You as the principal will be bound by the acts performed by the agent on your behalf.
+- You (the principal) will be bound by the acts performed by the agent on your behalf.
 In fact, your legally appointed agent is protected from any liability arising from such an appointment.

-- Power of attorney automatically lapses if the principal becomes mentally incapacitated.
+- Power of attorney automatically lapses should the principal become mentally incapacitated.
 The law states that the agent cannot do anything that the principal is not capable of doing themself.
 Therefore, power of attorney cannot be used on behalf of a principal suffering from Dementia, Alzheimer’s, or any other mental illness.

 Do you need it?